Govt hikes petrol, high-speed diesel prices by Rs55 per litre

 The announcement was made by Petroleum Minister Ali Pervaiz Malik during a press conference alongside Deputy Prime Minister and Foreign Minister Ishaq Dar and Finance Minister Muhammad Aurangzeb.

-Dar said during the press conference that the new prices will come into effect from midnight.
+Dar said during the press conference that the new prices will come into effect from 12am on Saturday.

-He began by talking about the ongoing war between Iran and the US and Israel, adding that the conflict had spilled over.
+He began by talking about the ongoing war between Iran and the US and Israel, adding that the conflict had spilt over.

-In this scenario, he continued, the prices of petroleum products were soaring high.
-“There has been an increase of 50 per cent to 70pc in various products,” he noted, adding that in other countries, the trickle-down effect was visible with an “automatic increase in [petroleum] prices”.
+In this scenario, he said, the prices of petroleum products were soaring.
+“There has been an increase of 50 per cent to 70pc in various products’ prices,” he noted, adding that in other countries, the trickle-down effect was visible with an “automatic increase in [petroleum] prices”.

-But in Pakistan, he said, Prime Minister Shehbaz Sharif had been “careful and deliberations have been ongoing for the past two to three weeks”.
+But in Pakistan, he said, Prime Minister Shehbaz Sharif had been “careful and deliberations have been going on for the past two to three weeks”.

 “A committee led by me was then constituted,” he said, adding that it also included Malik and Aurangzeb.
 “We engaged the relevant stakeholders, and our objective was to pass the minimum effect [of the Middle East conflict on petroleum prices] to the end consumer.”